Insomnia and Sleep Disorders

 Hypnotherapy focuses on understanding and changing patterns of behaviour.
 Though the cause of the problem will vary for each individual, there are many events or situations in life that may increase the risk of developing a sleep disorder.

-When appropriate, sessions will be recorded for you play at home to help you de-stress and build upon the skills, that you will be developing during the sessions, to enable you to get that valuable restorative sleep that your body and mind needs.
+When appropriate, sessions will be recorded for you to play at home to help you de-stress and build upon the skills that you develop during the sessions.
+This will help you get that valuable restorative sleep that your body and mind needs.